pagkly/Zed/Investopedia3/Triple Net Lease (NNN).md

 ## Understanding Triple Net Leases

-If a property owner leases out a building to a business using a triple net lease, the tenant is responsible for paying the building's [property taxes](https://www.investopedia.com/terms/p/propertytax.asp), building insurance, and the cost of any maintenance or repairs the building may require for the term of the lease.
+If a property owner leases out a building to a business using a triple net lease, the tenant is responsible for paying the building's [[property taxes]](https://www.investopedia.com/terms/p/propertytax.asp), building insurance, and the cost of any maintenance or repairs the building may require for the term of the lease.
 Because the tenant is covering these costs, which would otherwise be the responsibility of the property owner, the rent charged in the triple net lease is generally lower than the rent charged in a standard lease agreement.
 The capitalization rate, which is used to calculate the lease amount, is determined by the creditworthiness of the tenant.

-In commercial real estate, a [net lease](https://www.investopedia.com/ask/answers/040115/what-are-differences-between-single-double-and-triplenet-leases.asp) is a lease in which the tenant is required to pay a portion, or all, of the taxes, fees and maintenance costs for a property.
+In commercial real estate, a [[net lease]](https://www.investopedia.com/ask/answers/040115/what-are-differences-between-single-double-and-triplenet-leases.asp) is a lease in which the tenant is required to pay a portion, or all, of the taxes, fees and maintenance costs for a property.
 A single net lease requires tenants to pay property taxes in addition to rent, and a double net lease typically tacks on property insurance.

 ### Double Net Leases